Janis-Rullis-IT/dev/Elixir-Phoenix/DB/README.md

 > The database for ElixirBackend.Repo has been created.

+### If DB already exists

+> The database for ElixirBackend.Repo has already been created.

 ## Fix UTF-8 chars stored as '?'

 Add to DB config `binary_as: :field_type_blob`.